premg514/Nxt-Watch-/README.md

-It is a video straming platform work functionality like as youtube
+It is a video streaming platform work functionality like as youtube